idaholab/moose/modules/ray_tracing/doc/content/syntax/RayKernels/index.md

 ## Using a RayKernel

 The method that is called on each segment of a [Ray.md] in a RayKernel is `onSegment()`.
 This method is to be overridden to specialize the on-segment operation.
 The `preTrace()` method is also available to be overridden and is called before a trace begins on a processor/thread.
+After the ray has finished its trace the `postTrace()` method is called, this method is also available to be overridden.

 The significant information pertaining to the trace that is available within `onSegment()` is as follows: